 US President Barack Obama has welcomed the passage of his healthcare bill through the Senate, saying it paves the way for "real" reform.

+The bill, which passed with 60 to 39 votes, aims to cover 31 million uninsured Americans.
 "This will be the most important piece of social legislation since Social Security passed in the 1930s," he said.

 It must still be reconciled with similar legislation passed by the House of Representatives.